SPH Media: History

 A review of internal processes of SMT was started in March 2022 which included the reporting of circulation data.
 In January 2023, it was reported that daily circulation numbers of SPH's publications, including broadsheets The Straits Times and Lianhe Zaobao, were inflated by 10 to 12 percent.
 The figures were inflated due to double counting of subscriptions, a project account which was funded to purchase fictitious circulation and arbitrarily derived circulation numbers.

+As of July 2025, SPH has continued to cover the Singaporean government favorably while also expanding collaborations with Chinese state media such as Xinhua News Agency.

 Ownership

 As a private company, SPH Media Trust is managed privately by its shareholders.
 The initial shareholders were made up of the management shareholders of Singapore Press Holdings, as SPH was a newspaper company as defined under the Newspaper and Printing Presses Act (NPPA) of 1974.
 The management shares are regulated through NPPA and its issuance and transfers have to be approved by the Ministry of Communications and Information, and in "any resolution relating to the appointment or dismissal of a director or any member of the staff" the vote of one management share is equivalent to 200 ordinary shares.

 New management shares are to be issued to the individual media businesses under SMT.

 The institutional members of SMT are: